 FAQ

-Q: Can I avoid credential prompts entirely in a CI/CD pipeline?
+Q: How do I avoid credential prompts entirely in CI/CD?

-Q: How do I use different credentials for different GitHub organizations?
+Q: How do I use two GitHub accounts on one machine?

-Q: git credential approve and reject — what do these do?
+Q: What do git credential approve and reject actually do?

-A: git credential approve stores a credential (username + password/token) in the configured helper. git credential reject erases the stored credential for the given host/protocol combination.
-Both read a credential specification from stdin.
+A: git credential approve writes a credential (username + token) into the configured helper; git credential reject erases the stored credential for the given host/protocol.
+Both read the credential spec from stdin, which is why the erase commands above pipe host=/protocol= lines in.

-Q: After rotation, old builds in CI still fail.
+Q: After I rotated the PAT, old CI jobs still fail.
 Why?
-A: CI runners often cache secrets at the job or pipeline level.
-After rotating a PAT, update the secret in every CI secret store (GitHub Actions secrets, GitLab CI/CD variables, Jenkins credentials) and re-run any failed pipelines.
+A: CI stores secrets separately from your local helper.
+Update the secret in every CI store (GitHub Actions secrets, GitLab CI/CD variables, Jenkins credentials) and re-run the failed pipelines — your local fix does not touch them.